 Recent works applied learned unions of transforms to other applications.
-For example, the union of transforms model was pre-learned (from a dataset) and used in a clustering-based low-dose 3D CT reconstruction scheme [26].
+For example, the union of transforms model was prelearned (from a data set) and used in a clustering-based low-dose 3-D CT reconstruction scheme [26].
 Fig. 4 shows an example of high quality reconstructions obtained with this scheme.
-While the work used a PWLS-type reconstruction cost, a more recent method [132] replaced the weighted least squares data-fidelity term with the shifted-Poisson likelihood penalty, which further improved image quality and reduced bias in the reconstruction in ultra low-dose settings.
-Other recent works combined learned union of transforms models with material image models and applied it to image-domain
+Although the work used a PWLS-type reconstruction cost, a more recent method [131] replaced the weighted least-squares datafidelity term with the shifted-Poisson likelihood penalty, which further improved the image quality and reduced bias in the reconstruction in ultralow-dose settings.
+Other recent works combined learned union of transforms models with material image models and applied it to image-domain material decomposition in dual-energy CT with high quality results [136], [137].